 (Other things needed to be done, such as using a new ISBN, new barcode, and re-pricing the thicker book, etc.)

-Even though there are added costs, I believe it was worth it to make my book available in Large Print for readers who need (or prefer) easily-readable 16pt text.
+Even though there are added costs and time, I believe it was worth it to make my book available in Large Print for readers who need (or prefer) easily-readable 16pt text.
 Having purchased Large Print books in the past for relatives, and hearing how much easier it is for them to read — for a variety of reasons — I wanted to provide the option for them to access what I wrote.

-Depending on your distribution resources, having a Large Print available may appeal to libraries.
+Depending on your distribution resources, having a Large Print version available may appeal to libraries.
 This I have not yet tested… time will tell.